 Situation Unit Map

-The Situation Unit Map is a large-format map with an accurate, current, and detailed record of the incident information and is displayed in or near the Situation Unit area.
+The Situation Unit Map is a large-format map with an accurate, current, and detailed record of the incident information, displayed in or near the Situation Unit area.
 The Situation Unit Map should be limited to the extent of the incident rather than showing all the surrounding area.
-Its purpose is to show a current, detailed record of the incident information and provide a place for marking map edits.
+Its purpose is to show the current incident information and provide a place for marking map edits.

 - Standard Incident Command System (ICS) symbology.